Is it a problem if my vagina is purple?

-The first explanation is that what you are experiencing is normal.
-When a woman is sexually aroused, the first thing a body does is increase blood flow to the genitals.
+The first explanation is that what you are experiencing is typical.
+When a woman is sexually aroused, the body's first response is to increase blood flow to the genitals.
 In a woman, the increased blood flow causes not only lubrication, the first sign that a woman is aroused, but also a swelling and deepening of color to her clitoris and inner lips.
-Colors change from pinks to reds, and from reds to wine or burgundy.
-(Similarly, the male erection is the result of increased blood flow to the penis.)
-After a woman orgasms, or when she is no longer aroused, her regular color returns, since flow of blood leaves the vulva and returns to the rest of the body.
+Colors change from pinks to reds and from reds to wine or burgundy (Similarly, the male erection is the result of increased blood flow to the penis.)
+After a woman orgasms or when she is no longer aroused, her regular color returns, since flow of blood leaves the vulva and returns to the rest of the body.

 A chronic purple color could be caused by a yeast infection or chronic irritation of the vulva, known as Lichen Simplex.
 A yeast infection frequently changes the vulva from a pale pink to a red, although not necessarily purple.
 You can check out What is bacterial vaginosis? to see if any signs or symptoms related to a vaginal yeast infection are present.
 Lichen Simplex is a dermatologic condition when the vulvar skin is sensitive and irritated over a period of weeks or months.
 Along with a change to dusky red or purple-looking vulva, signs and symptoms of Lichen Simplex include:

-- Mild to severe itching and/or burning of the vulva
+- Mild to severe itching and burning of the vulva

 - Skin tears caused by scratching

-Irritants that sometimes lead to Lichen Simplex include detergents, soaps, lotions, deodorant tampons/pads, douches, colored and perfumed toilet paper, and certain contraceptives and synthetic fabrics.
+Irritants that sometimes lead to Lichen Simplex include detergents, soaps, lotions, scented tampons and pads, douches, colored and perfumed toilet paper, certain contraceptives, and synthetic fabrics.
 If a woman's body is sensitive to these products, chronic irritation could develop.
 In general, bumps, redness, rashes, itching, lumps, and lesions on the vulva, accompanied by reddish or purplish skin, are usually the result of skin irritation, infection, or are caused by environmental factors.
 In rare cases, a color change of the vulva could indicate a more serious disease.